 We will talk about the study in detail, answer any further questions you may have and if you are willing to proceed, we will ask you to sign a consent form.

-Attending the visits will be either a doctor or a nurse and on the days that we are taking a blood sample.
+Attending the visits will be either a doctor or a nurse.